 Other blends of oil and fractionated coconut oil I've made into roller bottles and ready to use as a natural first aid kit for bubs include Fennel for easing any tummy upsets, Thyme to soothe a cough, Lavender for healing nappy rash and Ylang Ylang for calming an ongoing cry.
 I also have a blend of Tea Tree and carrier oil ready for any nipple thrush and back in the early feeding days, I added Geranium into my Lanolin ointment for help heal nipple cracking (used between feeds).

 After waking to feed two - four hourly throughout the night, I regularly diffused my favourite doTERRA Citrus Bliss blend to pep me up in the mornings as well as massaging a drop of Frankincense in with my morning moisturiser.

 Despite the increased physical, mental and emotional demands of the postpartum period, I've thoroughly enjoyed nourishing my body, mind and soul during this crucial fourth trimester time, so I can be a healthy Mumma to bring up a thriving bubba.

 Are you or a loved one nearing this stage of life?
 Supporting yourself post birth with a nurturing environment- providing rest, nutrition, warmth, hydration and healing oils, I believe many concerning symptoms and conditions could be minimised for you in future weeks, months and years.
 The fourth trimester is a time to surrender to the jobs list, social calendar and netflix marathons and truely nourish your temple, so you can emerge more rejuvenated than before.

-For a more informative look at preconception and pregnancy care, see my latest book: Glowing Mumma, a Naturopaths Guide To Enhance Fertility & Support a Nourished Pregnancy.
+For a more informative look at preconception care, see my latest book: Glowing Mumma.

 Image: Womb & Womb Doula & Photographer